Micron Center for Materials Research

 Boise State University

-Excellence in Sustainability for the 2021 Building Excellence Awards, City of Boise, 2021
+Building Excellence Awards – Excellence in Sustainability, City of Boise, 2021

 The building is organized in two separate wings, one dedicated to research spaces and one dedicated to teaching spaces.
 The lab wing is home to research laboratories, teaching laboratories, workspace for faculty, post-doctoral, and graduate students, and support staff to facilitate cutting-edge research.